tylerjmorg/dos/README.md

 ### Document Referencing
-When referencing the latest publication of this document, please use the following link: https://github.com/TylerJMorg/DOS/tree/main/Latest%20Publication This link will always include the latest document in the repository.
+When referencing the latest publication of this document, please use the following link: https://tylermorgan.co/DOS This link will always include the latest document.

 When referencing the DOS as a whole or generally, please use the following link: https://github.com/TylerJMorg/DOS